 Make it even more visible: Help maintaining the optical brilliance of your ZEISS microscope with our guides

-With proper tutorials and training, setting up Köhler illumination on your upright or inverted ZEISS microscope quickly becomes routine.
+One routine maintenance task that can be carried out by the user is the replacement and alignment of the microscope bulb.
 Our partner site BitesizeBio in a recent article covers this part, including video tutorials by our ZEISS service experts.

-The post Microscope Maintenance Part 2: Köhler Illumination appeared first on Microscopy News Blog.
+The post Microscope Maintenance Part 1: Routine Care and Replacing Bulbs appeared first on Microscopy News Blog.